How To Be A Good Director. Tips & Advice.

 Check that craft services are fully stocked with snacks and water; check that there’s an area away from the hustle and bustle of the set for people to wind down or take a load off.

-Make it known that people can come to you if they have requests or something they want to discuss.
+Make it known that people can come to you if they have requests or want to discuss something.

-You’re the director, but you’re also the caretaker of your set, and that’s a role to take seriously.
+You’re the director but also the caretaker of your set, and you must take that role seriously.

 Don’t Micromanage

-This one might seem strange considering it’s your vision that’s being communicated in all avenues of the film, but micromanaging other departments’ work is a strict negative.
+This one might seem strange, considering your vision is communicated throughout the film, but micromanaging other departments’ work is a strict negative.

 Once you’ve issued your wants and choices to your departments, let them work on realizing them.
 Unless they ask for clarification or help, don’t presume you can do their jobs better than they can, even if you moonlight as a cinematographer, gaffer, makeup artist, life coach, or set clown on some shoots.